Because women reinvest 90% of their earnings in their families, unlocking potential for women and girls starts a ripple effect in entire communities.

 What makes the Aurora Foundation a great way to invest in our region’s future?

 Thousands of nonprofit organizations provide valuable services in Greater Hartford.
 As a donor, how do you decide where to invest?

 Invest with purpose.
 Invest with confidence.

 The Aurora Foundation simplifies donor decision-making.
 We deeply understand the needs and potential of the region’s women and girls.
 As careful stewards, we identify both the problems and the groups working to solve them.

 Knowing the issues means we can target the issues.
 Knowing our community means we can explore programs and agencies to uncover the ones with proven results or innovative approaches that show the most promise.

 Through Aurora, you can make a thoughtful and strategic investment that will make an immediate difference to women and girls in need, collectively address systemic issues in our community, and build a better future for generations to come.

 Aurora advances local collaboration, investment, and impact.
-We manage the only fund in Hartford County and the only freestanding foundation in Connecticut focused exclusively on the needs and opportunities of women and girls.
+We are the only freestanding foundation in Connecticut focused exclusively on the needs of women and girls.

 Your generosity becomes a legacy of civic leadership.